-Enjoy this tasty, cannabis-infused edible called challah, the traditional Jewish egg bread eaten on the New Year, Sabbath and Passover.
+Enjoy this tasty, cannabis-infused edible called challah, the traditional Jewish egg bread eaten on the New Year and on the Sabbath.
 The bread is slightly sweet and its signature braiding is part of the tradition, though round challah is occasionally available, too.
 Challah tastes and feels like brioche, the French bread that shares many of its ingredients.
 To be kosher, challah is made with oil.

 Makes 2 Loaves.